CS5008Fall2025/midterm-report-AliyaSalmanova1/Report.md

 From the runtimes, I learned more about how the JVM actually executes code.
 Java compiles to bytecode at first, then the JVM interprets the bytecode, while also the JIT-compiles hot methods to native code.
-C is ahead-of-time fully compiled.
+C is ahead-of-time compiled.
 That helps explain why my C runtimes were generally faster (with optimization, without optimization it would produce slower results than it did).

 Also, both languages can zero-initialize arrays (Java by default, and I used calloc in C), so zeroing cost exists in both with different constants.
-One interesting result: in Java my DP run won over iterative; in C my iterative beat DP.
+An interesting result was how my Java DP run won over iterative; in C my iterative beat DP.
 That’s consistent with constant-factor differences: the DP version may pay function-call and array-access costs in C, while in Java the JIT can sometimes smooth those.
-Either way, both are Θ(n).
+Either way, both are O(n) runtime.

-These comparisons are nuanced and can change with different optimizations.
+I think these comparisons are nuanced and can change with different optimizations.
 Sometimes one language clearly wins, other times the comparisons are close and the reasons one is faster is a mix of runtime behavior and what is used to compile the program.

 ## Conclusions / Reflection

-The naive recursion solution (without dynamic programming) is elegant but exponential time becomes impractical fast.
+The naive recursion solution (without dynamic programming) looks elegant but exponential time becomes impractical quickly.
-For real-use I’d choose iterative or bottom-up DP, which are both Θ(n) runtime, and with the two-variable version they are O(1) extra space.
+For real-use I’d most likely choose iterative or DP, depending on the language.

 The data matched theory - exponential growth for recursion and linear for iterative/DP.
 C was faster in my measurements (after O3 -march=native), while Java improved after JVM warm-up.